mayankdedhia/stocks-ticker/README.md

 The code fetches stock information over websocket and displays it in table.

+A graph view is available on click of any of the stock row.
+This graph can be zoomed and panned.

 ## Available Scripts

 In the project directory, you can run: